How To Find a Job You Will Love And Get Paid For It

 To help you along, here are some examples of common Values:

-Once you have written your values down, go through and number them in order of priority, don’t let it become complicated, just go with your intuition and don’t feel guilty if, for example Family comes number 5 on the list.
-Family is still important to you but there are other things that drive you in work and that is perfectly fine!
+Once you have written your values down, go through and number them in order of priority from 1 – 5, don’t let it become complicated, just go with your intuition and don’t feel guilty if, for example Family comes number 5 on the list.
+Family is still important to you but there are other things that drive you in career and that is perfectly fine!
 It’s important to do this exercise with honesty.
 Once you have got your list, have a look and notice the order of your values.

 With your Career in mind, write down what is important to have in your job or career now or in the future.